Alejogb1/job-board/blog-data/matlab-mex-function-mexprintf-does-not-print-immediately.md

 id: "matlab-mex-function-mexprintf-does-not-print-immediately"
 ---

-Okay so you're hitting that classic mexPrintf buffering problem eh I've been there I think every MATLAB mex dev has honestly Let me tell you my story with this thing it's a rite of passage honestly
+you're hitting that classic mexPrintf buffering problem eh I've been there I think every MATLAB mex dev has honestly Let me tell you my story with this thing it's a rite of passage honestly

 Back in the day I was working on this hardcore real-time audio processing thing with MATLAB we had to squeeze every last millisecond of performance out of the thing We had this custom algorithm running inside a mex function it was some heavy DSP stuff you know complex numbers FFTs filtering the whole shebang

-Naturally we had lots of debugging output with mexPrintf at that time but man did it drive us crazy The prints would appear only *after* the mex function finished executing or sometimes they wouldn’t appear at all and it was like yelling into the void
+Naturally we had lots of debugging output with mexPrintf at that time but man did it drive us crazy The prints would appear only _after_ the mex function finished executing or sometimes they wouldn’t appear at all and it was like yelling into the void

 So the thing is mexPrintf doesn't act like your standard printf function it's not directly writing to the console at that exact moment There’s a whole buffering thing happening under the hood MATLAB's I/O stream has some sort of internal buffer where mexPrintf output gets accumulated then when MATLAB decides to flush that buffer those prints finally show up in the command window or wherever you're expecting them.
 It's like being in a crowded stadium and trying to hear your friend shouting a message to you.
 Its there but you will hear it after some delays